mariocasciaro/gulp-concat-css/README.md

 });
 ```

-**TIP: for a proper import inlining and url rebase, make sure you set the proper `base` for the input files.**
+**TIP: for a proper import inlining and url rebase, make sure you set the proper `base` for the input files or by using `basedir` option.**

 ## API